NAS - Nonindigenous Aquatic Species

 Alosa aestivalis PA - Susquehanna drainage

-Ctenopharyngodon idella MD - Potomac drainage NY - Susquehanna drainage, upper, ponds w/o outlets PA - Potomac drainage
+Ctenopharyngodon idella MD - Potomac (HUC6) non-specific NY - Susquehanna drainage, upper, ponds w/o outlets PA - Potomac drainage

 Cyprinella spiloptera PA - state non-specific